 Access to your cash

 The main limitation on CDs relates to liquidity, or the ability to access your money (including the cost of accessing it).
 If you need to get your money back before maturity, traditional bank CDs often charge a penalty that will reduce your yield and often reduce your principal.
 With brokered CDs, you don't have to pay a penalty to liquidate your position; instead, you may be able to sell the CD to another investor.
 However, you have to accept the market price for your CD and incur some costs to complete the transaction.
 If interest rates have increased since the time your CD was issued, you could lose money you had invested on the sale and have a lower return than you originally expected, or you might not be able to find a buyer at all.

 The ladder strategy

 Investing in CDs, just like investing in other types of fixed income securities, involves a trade-off between yield, liquidity, and quality.
-The longer a CD's term, the higher its yield is likely to be, but the more time you'll have to wait to receive your principal.
 A laddering strategy can help you balance your need for liquidity and yield.
 It can allow you to take advantage of the higher yields typically available on longer-term CDs while managing the additional liquidity risk by also investing in shorter-term CDs that will mature earlier.

 A typical CD ladder consists of several different rungs, each representing a CD with a different maturity.
 Say you build a ladder that includes CDs with maturities of 3 months, 6 months, 9 months, and 1 year.
-After 3 months, the first CD has reached maturity and each subsequent CD has moved down one rung on the maturity ladder (the CD that initially had a 6-month maturity has 3 months remaining; the 9-month CD has 6 months until maturity and so on).
+After 3 months, the first CD has reached maturity and each subsequent CD has moved down a rung on the maturity ladder (the CD that initially had a 6-month maturity has 3 months remaining; the 9-month CD has 6 months until maturity, and so on).
 You can then take the principal returned to you from the first maturing CD and rebuild your ladder by reinvesting that principal in a 1-year CD.